 Unfortunately, online security breaches are not uncommon these days.
+From phishing emails to opportunistic digital fraud, cyber attacks are a growing threat for businesses.
 That’s why it’s never been more important to ensure all your accounts are as protected as possible.

 Strong passwords are important here.
 (If you have something obvious like “password 1234,” it’s time to change it.)
-But it’s also a smart idea to enable two-factor authentication on your accounts, which adds a layer of security on top of your password to help prevent unwanted activity.
+It’s also a smart idea to enable two-factor authentication on your accounts, which adds a layer of security on top of your password to help prevent unwanted activity.

 What is two-factor authentication?

-Two-factor authentication (also known as 2FA or multi-factor authentication) requires you to confirm ownership of two separate variables — your password and something else (usually a unique code) — to complete sensitive actions on your account.
+Two-factor authentication (also known as 2FA) requires you to confirm ownership of two separate variables — your password and something else (usually a unique code) — to complete sensitive actions on your account.
+This is a second layer of security and does not replace passwords.

 Typically you receive a one-time code via email or text message (SMS) as an added verification step.
 You may have used an authenticator app (like Google Authenticator) that generates 2FA codes on your mobile phone.